June 11

 All-Clad Copper Core chef pan

-Chef's pans are more popular in Europe than in the US, but they're quite versatile.
-They're roomy and you can use them as skillets, sauté pans, sauciers, Dutch ovens, and even woks.
+Chef's pans are more popular in Europe than in the US, but they're a large, versatile piece of cookware.
+You can use them as skillets, sauté pans, sauciers, Dutch ovens, and even woks.
 They're called chef's pans because their versatility makes them the favorite choice for many professional chefs.

-Chef's pans are usually large--which a chef would need, right?--and the Copper Core model is no exception.
+Chef's pans are big, and the Copper Core model is no exception.
 Its 12-inch diameter and deep sides give you a lot of room to work in.
-And you'll appreciate the lighter weight Copper Core offers in such a large pan.

-If you routinely cook for crowds or like to do weekly meal prepping, you will get a ton of use out of this chef's pan.
-And everything you'll do with this pan will benefit from Copper Core's performance.
-If you're looking for just one or two investment pieces for your Copper Core budget, this pan is a great one, if it suits your cooking style.
+If you routinely cook for crowds or like to do weekly meal prepping, you will get a ton of use out of a chef's pan.
+If you're looking for just one or two investment pieces for your Copper Core budget, this pan is a great choice.

 All-Clad Copper Core Chef's Pan: